 One can often supercool or superheat at first-order phase transitions.
-If you get very pure water, with no dust particles in it, in a very smooth glass container, it can be supercooled by many degrees DT.
+If you put very pure water cold, with no dust particles in it, in a very smooth glass container, it can be supercooled by many degrees DT before freezing into ice.
 Similarly, water vapor can be supercooled: when it's 110% humidity it means that the water vapor in the air has been supercooled past the temperature at which raindrops can first form.

 The reason that you can supercool or superheat through first-order phase transitions is because there is a free energy barrier separating the two phases.
 Simply speaking, you need to make a large bubble of the new phase in the old one before the new phase can grow.
 The reason that a small bubble can't grow is the surface tension s.
 Small bubbles pay a large cost in surface tension for a small gain in volume of the new phase.